muccg/rdrf/docs/workflow.rst

 ---------
 1. Do this first on pen and paper!
 2. Gather requirements of the data fields ( :ref:`"CDEs" <cdes>` ) required:
-3. For each data field required , decide its :ref:`datatype <cdedatatype>` If a field is logically a :ref:`range <permittedvaluegroup>` , work out the allowed :ref:`permitted values <permittedvalue>`.
+3. For each data field required, decide its :ref:`datatype <cdedatatype>`.
+If a field is logically a :ref:`range <permittedvaluegroup>`, work out the allowed :ref:`permitted values <permittedvalue>`.
 Depending on the :ref:`datatype <cdedatatype>`, decide any validation rules for a numeric (:ref:`integer <datatypeinteger>` or :ref:`float <datatypefloat>`) field max and/or min, for a :ref:`string <datatypestring>` field, the maximum length or pattern.
 Decide if any :ref:`calculated fields <datatypecalculated>` are required.
 4. Split them into logical groups (:ref:`sections`).
 Decide whether a section might be multiple.
 5. Portion related sections into :ref:`forms`.
-If a questionnaire is required for the registry, nominate a single form as a questionnaire.
+6. If a questionnaire is required for the registry, nominate a single form as a questionnaire.

 Creating a Registry